nycallusion/kilimanjaro/README.md

 \
 ![](/gifs/Image.gif)

-This section Primary handles the image portion of the application and selection of the styles with option to add the item size and Quantity to the shopping cart.
+This section Primary handles the image portion of the application and selection of the styles with the option to add the item size and quantity to the shopping cart.

 * * *
 ## Related Products
 \
 ![](/gifs/related-products.gif)

-The related Product is a 2 components carousel, one showing any product thats related to the selected product and the second is a favorite list that users can use to add or removed a product.
+The Related Product is a 2 components carousel, one showing any product thats related to the selected product and the second is a favorite list that users can use to add or removed a product.

 * * *